nickcrisci/BeatDrinks/README.md

 some text

 ## Do I have to pay for the API Key?
-Since Cockify was developed during a study´s module there has never been a purpose to..
+Since Cockify was developed during a study's module there has never been an idea to monetize our API.
+So you are allowed to use it to make the world a better place. ;)